cmap/cmap-sig-tools/documentation/docs/command-reference/sig_recall_tool.md

 information of the analysis and lists the recall scores and ranks of every pair of profiles compared in addition to the corresponding metadata.
 The key recall fields are:

-recall_group : indicates the pairwise comparisions belonging to the same replicate set
+    - `recall_group` : indicates the pairwise comparisions belonging to the same replicate set

-recall_score : similarity score of the pair of signatures.
+    - `recall_score` : similarity score of the pair of signatures.

-recall_rank : The average percentile rank computed from the row-wise and column-wise percentile ranks of the underlying pairwise similarity matrix.
+    - `recall_rank` : The average percentile rank computed from the row-wise and column-wise percentile ranks of the underlying pairwise similarity matrix.

-recall_composite : A combined measure ranging [0, 1] derived from the recall
+    - `recall_composite` : A combined measure ranging [0, 1] derived from the recall
     score and rank.
 Its computed as the geometric mean of clipped recall_score and recall rank as follows:

-recall_composite = sqrt(clip(recall_score, 0.001, inf).* (100 -
+    `recall_composite = sqrt(clip(recall_score, 0.001, inf).* (100 -
-recall_rank)/100);
+    recall_rank)/100)`

 2. recall_report_sets.txt : A replicate set level report listing aggregate statistics for each unique recall_group derived from the metrics listed above.